 The conflict between Russia and Ukraine has had a significant impact on our business.
 As the conflict commenced in February 2022 and is ongoing, we anticipate that our future results of operations will be adversely impacted and not comparable to past results of operations due to the volatility in foreign currency exchange rates, the potential loss of some customers in Ukraine, the impact of sanctions and export control restrictions and numerous other factors.
 While we are still assessing the extent of the impact on our operations and financial performance, as long as the conflict is ongoing, we expect a deterioration of our performance in Ukraine, which will be exacerbated as the conflict continues.
-In Russia, the ongoing conflict between Russia and Ukraine and related sanctions will have an impact on our operations, including as a result of the ongoing conflict between Russia and Ukraine.
+In Russia, the ongoing conflict between Russia and Ukraine and related sanctions will have an impact on our operations, including as a result of the volatility of the Russian ruble.
+See Risk Factors-Market Risks-We are exposed to foreign currency exchange loss, fluctuation and translation risks, including as a result of the ongoing conflict between Russia and Ukraine.
 The legislative sanctions imposed, coupled with self-imposed restrictions by multinational companies and service providers unwilling to conduct business in Russia, are more complex and comprehensive than any such measures to date, and are evolving on a daily basis.
-We are not able to predict further developments on this issue, including those that could affect our operations in Russia, Ukraine or elsewhere, nor can we predict when sanctions targeting Russia's involvement in the ongoing conflict might be lifted.
+We are not able to predict further developments on this issue, including those that could affect our operations in Russia, Ukraine or elsewhere, nor can we predict when sanctions targeting Russia imposed by the United States, the United Kingdom, the European Union and/or other countries as a result of Russia's involvement in the ongoing conflict might be lifted.

 These are highly uncertain times and it is not possible to predict with precision how certain developments will impact our results and operations, nor our ability to execute comprehensive contingency planning in Ukraine due to the ongoing conflict and inherent danger in the country.
-For a discussion of the potential impact of the conflict on our business, see Item 3.D -Risk Factors.
+For a discussion of the potential impact of the conflict on our business, see -Risk Factors.